Woynert/aboutlife/IDEAS.md

 * (core) Limit the internet bandwidth, allow a certain amount of data to be transfered at full speed per hour, when that limit is reach set the bandwidth very low (e.g 50kb/s).

+* (overlay) on break screen show an anti eye strain activity, like safeeyes does.
 * (overlay) (terminals) Button to reset terminal
 * (overlay) Support multiple screens
 * (overlay) Show last activity info near input for comparison